octolaba/indexit/docs/cocoindex. claude-opus-4.7-high/architecture.md

 The user is the only human actor.
 There are no end-user-facing services: the framework runs as a library inside a process the operator controls (CLI or embedded).
-The Scarf telemetry edge is the *only* outbound call cocoindex itself originates without the user's pipeline asking for it (rust/core/src/telemetry/mod.rs:1–117); see security.md §B7 / §B8.
+The Scarf telemetry edge is the *only* outbound call CocoIndex itself originates without the user's pipeline asking for it (rust/core/src/telemetry/mod.rs:1–117); see security.md §B7 / §B8.